-Mr Keir started his coaching career at Sheffield Hallam University while he studied for a degree in Business before moving on to teach GCSE and A Level Business Studies in conjunction with his coaching responsibilities at Windsor Boys’ School.
-While at Windsor Boys he coached several crews to an impressive tally of one gold, three silvers and two bronze medals at a variety of National competitions between 2011 and 2014.
-Mr Keir was also involved in the Windsor Boys Henley Royal Regatta finalist crew as an assistant coach in 2014 and most recently was a member of the GB Rowing support team for the 2015 and 2016 Coupe De La Jeunesse in Hungary and Poland.
-Mr Keir is a Level 2 qualified coach in both Rowing and Strength and Conditioning.
-He is also currently completing the UKCC Level 3 qualification in Rowing Coaching.
+Mr Keir started his coaching career at Sheffield Hallam University whilst he studied for a degree in Business and Marketing before moving on to teach GCSE and A Level Business Studies in conjunction with his coaching responsibilities at The Windsor Boys’ School.
+Mr Keir is a level two qualified rowing coach and also hold a level two qualification in Strength and Conditioning.
+Whilst at Windsor Boys he coached several crews to an impressive tally of six medals in three years, at a variety of National competitions.
+Mr Keir was also involved in the Windsor Boys Henley Royal Regatta finalist crew as an assistant coach in 2014.
+Mr Keir joined SWPSBC in September 2014 initially as Boathouse Manager and Rowing Coach, taking over responsibility for running the senior group of athletes in November 2015.
+Mr Keir was a member of the GB Rowing Team support staff from 2015-2017 at the Coupe De La Jeunesse in Hungary, Poland and Belgium respectively as well as more recently coaching the womens' double scull to a bronze medal at the 2018 Coupe de la Jeunesse in Cork, Ireland.
+Having taken over as Director of Rowing in November 2017 Mr Keir is keen to continue developing the quality of athletes that come through SWPSBC and helping the boat club to continue its progress in national and international competition.

 Mr Boddy started rowing in school at the age of 12.
 During this time he won numerous medals at the National Championships, National Schools’ Regatta, Schools’ Head and Home International Regatta.
 Two months after being talent-ID'd by the GB Rowing team upon leaving school, he was selected to represent Team GB at the Youth Olympic Festival in Sydney, and within two years he had competed at two U23 World Championships, and received an invitation to train with the Senior squad at the National Training Centre in Caversham.
 In his career as a lightweight rower, Mr Boddy competed in multiple World Cup regattas, two World Championships and two European Championships; the highlight being a bronze medal at the 2012 European Championships in the Lightweight Men’s Double.
 After ending his career as a lightweight, Mr Boddy made the transition to heavyweight rowing based at the prestigious Leander Club in Henley.
 He was Vice-Captain of the club for two years, made the A-final of the GB April Trials in 2015 and rediscovered his love for the sport.
 He finished his competitive rowing by winning the Ladies’ Challenge Plate at Henley Royal Regatta in 2016; the realisation of a childhood dream.
 Mr Boddy has coached rowing and strength & conditioning at numerous schools and clubs throughout his sporting career and is a qualified Personal Trainer.
 He is keen to combine his own experiences of navigating his schooldays as a rower with all that he has learnt from ten years in elite sport, to deliver an excellent experience to all those at SWPS rowing.